engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 The first function is a special one called constructor that is used to initialize the state variables of the contract; it is declared with the constructor keyword and when a contract is created, its constructor is executed once.

-changeOwner() and setPrice() are called setter functions because they change the value of state variables and getPrice() is a getter function because it creates a call that returns the value of the state variable.
+changeOwner() and setPrice() are called *setter functions* because they change the value of state variables and *getPrice()* is a getter function because it creates a call that returns the value of the state variable.

-There is also a function modifier called oonlyOwner that changes the behavior of the function to which it is applied.
-In this case, it’s applied to changeOwner(), the one that changes the value of the owner state variable.
+There is also a *function modifier* called onlyOwner that *changes the behavior of the function* to which it is applied.
+In this case, it’s applied to changeOwner(), the one that changes the value of the owner state variable. (rvw)

-And at the end of the contract, we see an event.
-Events are features that enable logging functionality.
+And at the end of the contract, we see an event. *Events* are features that enable *logging functionality*.

 ## Solidity Basic Syntax

-- Not:
+- is a smart contract executed on all nodes of a bc ?

 As smart contract code is executed on the EVM, it means that eventually this code is executed on all nodes around the network, so on both mining and non-mining nodes.